12-Month Wedding Timeline

 Choose and book your wedding venue early in the process.
 Many popular locations book up fast, so securing your venue should be your priority.

-What number of guests you can invite depends on the size of the venue and vice versa.
+The number of guests you can invite depends on the venue size and vice versa.

 The location will set the tone for your event and help determine what decorations and flowers you need.

-The cost of venues takes a big bite out of your budget, and if you’re not careful, you’ll end up spending more than you planned.
+The cost of venues takes a big bite out of your budget, and if you’re not careful, you’ll spend more than you planned.

 Whether to hire a wedding planner or not is a personal decision.